rasmusbuchholdt/simply-web-deploy/README.md

 ---

 ### Settings
 These settings can be either be added directly to your .yml config file or referenced from your GitHub repository `Secrets`.
-I strongly recommend storing any private values like `server-username` and `server-password` in `Secrets`, regardless if the repository is private or not.
+I strongly recommend storing any private values like `server-username` and `server-password` in `Secrets`, regardless of if the repository is private or not.

-In order to add a secret to your repository go to the `Settings` tab, followed by `Secrets`.
+To add a secret to your repository go to the `Settings` tab, followed by `Secrets`.
 Here you can add your secrets and reference to them in your .yml file.

 | Setting | Required | Example | Default Value | Description |
 |-|-|-|-|-|